burgetf/robot_motion_control/README.md

 # Algorithms for Robot Motion Control

-Set of different Jacobian-based motion control algorithms
+Set of different Jacobian-based motion control algorithms used for trajectory tracking, sample projection and visual servoing